Melekeok Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond intended stay.
-Required for all travelers.
+Must be valid for six months beyond arrival date

 Tips for Smooth Entry